Steps to Learn Kriya Yoga

 The five steps on the Path of Kriya Yoga, as presented through Ananda’s online courses are:

-Step One: Lessons in Meditation
+Step One: Ananda Course in Meditation

 Right from the beginning, you will learn a simple yet effective technique of meditation, “Hong-Sau,” that was taught by Yogananda.
 You will also learn how to establish and maintain a sustainable meditation practice, and how to have deeper, calmer meditations.

 In addition, you will learn Yogananda’s “Energization Exercises,” a unique set of exercises that will give you better health, more energy, and an ability to direct energy not only physically, but also in meditation.
 Step One also gives the basic philosophy behind the practice of meditation.

 Living the Principles of Self-Realization brings you the essential teachings and techniques of Raja Yoga that will prepare you to receive Kriya Yoga initiation.
 This course will streamline your process of preparing for Kriya Yoga and enrollment in this course follows your completion of Step 1: Ananda Course in Meditation.

 Kriya Yoga is the sacred technique of meditation brought to the West by Paramhansa Yogananda.

 The focus in this course is in three main areas: Yoga Philosophy, Breathing, and Meditation.
 The author Swami Kriyananda, clearly explains how these teachings, when correctly approached, can and will further our spiritual progress.
 He offers specific breathing and meditation exercises in each section.
 Through these exercises, you will personally experience the life-changing effect of Yogananda’s teachings.